ralph-groupscholar/groupscholar-partner-renewal-tracker/README.md

 - Outputs a concise summary plus ranked lists for risk and renewal value at risk
 - Highlights funding commitments tied to expiring or stale relationships
 - Adds an action queue with recommended next steps and priority scores
+- Provides an owner risk snapshot to focus renewal outreach by owner
 - Emits JSON reports for downstream dashboards
 - Works with simple CSV exports (aliases for common header names)